Ikomia-hub/dataset_pascal_voc/README.md

     </a>
 </p>

 Load PascalVOC dataset.
-This plugin converts a given dataset in PascalVOC 2012 format to Ikomia format.
-Once loaded, all images can be visualized with their respective annotations.
-Then, any training algorithms from the Ikomia marketplace can be connected to this converter.
+This algorithm converts a given dataset in PascalVOC 2012 format to Ikomia format.

 ## :rocket: Use with Ikomia API